alexandreparra/dart_result_option/readme_result.md

 ```

 ## Notes
-There are notable packages which are already used for the same purpose as dart_result like the [dart](https://pub.dev/packages/dartz) package, but dartz is focused on implementing functional programming techniques in the most functional fashion, it's not just exposing the `Either` class.
+There are notable packages which are already used for the same purpose as dart_result like the [dartz](https://pub.dev/packages/dartz) package, but dartz is focused on implementing functional programming style in Dart, it's not just exposing the `Either` class.

 dart_result comes with just one purpose, handle success and failure, and makes readability way easier by just using simple class inheritance.